nus-cs2103-AY2223S1/ip/docs/README.md

 ## Quick Start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` installed in your Computer.

 2. Download the latest `duke.jar` from [here](https://github.com/turretDive/ip/releases).